dotnet/runtime/docs/design/datacontracts/data_descriptor.md

 * `"type": "type name"` the name of a primitive type or another type defined in the logical descriptor
 * optional `"offset": int | "unknown"` the offset of the field or "unknown".
 If omitted, same as "unknown".

+**Compact format**:

+The types will be in a dictionary, with each type name being the key and a `FIELD_DICT` dictionary as a value.

+The `FIELD_DICT` will have a field name as a key, or the special name `"!"` as a key.

+If a key is `!` the value is an `int` giving the total size of the struct.
+The key must be omitted if the size is indeterminate.

+If the key is any other string, the value may be one of:

+* `[int, "type name"]` giving the type and offset of the field
+* `int` giving just the offset of the field with the type left unspecified

+Unknown offsets are not supported in the compact format.

+Rationale: the compact format is expected ot be used for the in-memory data descriptor.
+In the common case the field type is known from the baseline descriptor.
+As a result, a field descriptor like `"field_name": 36` is the minimum necessary information to be conveyed.
+If the field is not present in the baseline, then `"field_name": [12, "uint16"]` may be used.

+**Both formats**:

 Note that the logical descriptor does not contain "unknown" offsets: it is expected that the in-memory data descriptor will augment the baseline with a known offset for all fields in the baseline.